What?!!! Did I just say that?

 The more I think about it, and from personal experience, I believe that there is nothing wrong with acknowledging that you need help - when you really do as against as an attention-seeking ploy - and it is not about throwing a "pity party."

 If and when you need help, you demonstrate your humanity and humilty by asking for help.
 Now that is not a reason to turn down someone who needs your help because a lot of times you draw strength from helping others and sometimes you find your own solution in or while helping others.
-In other words:
+In other words:"Blessed are the helpful, for they will be helped."

-We must never be afraid or too proud to reach out for help.
-It may sound like a paradox but, you never know who you can (and actually) help by asking for help.
+adox but, you never know who you can (and actually) help by asking for help.
 So this doesn't come across the wrong way, you do not need to have a "HELP" sign with you wherever you go.

 You just need to be wise and courageous enough to ask - when you need help.
 A strong woman is one who knows and acknowledges her weak points - knowing that God's strength is perfected in her weakness.
 Permit me to add -this is one of the qualities every Mrs. Pastor should desire to (and actually) have.